This is the featured image of the Practical Use of Matching EQ blog article.

 The Matching EQ allows you to attenuate the frequencies of your target sample by using a reference.
-Essentially, the matching equalizer listens to the reference and then adjusts the parameter accordingly to affect the target sample.
-If you like to gain further understanding of the basics of EQ, visit our Equalization Examined article.
+Essentially, the matching equalizer listens to the authority and then adjusts the parameter accordingly to affect the target sample.
+If you would like to gain a further understanding of the basics of EQ, visit our Equalization Examined article.

-Have you ever listened to a song you like over and over again, observing every little bit of its tonal characteristics on a spectrum analyzer, in order to apply them in a most faithful way possible into your mix?
+Have you ever listened to a song you like over and over again, observing every little bit of its tonal characteristics on a spectrum analyzer to apply them in the most faithful way possible to your mix?
 How many of you have encountered a similar scenario sometime in the past?

 Fortunately, nowadays, there are ways to shorten this process, at least to a certain extent.
-This can be done with a special kind of tool called EQ match or Matching EQ.
-This tool basically allows you to take the EQ curve from a source audio signal, extract it and in the end to apply it to another audio signal.
-In the following tutorial, I will guide you thru the Matching EQ process in SoundBridge while using Izotope Ozone EQ to achieve the desired effect.
-So let’s get started.
+This can be done with a unique tool called EQ match or Matching EQ.
+This tool allows you to take the EQ curve from a source audio signal, extract it, and, in the end, apply it to another audio signal.
+In the following tutorial, I will guide you through the Matching EQ process in SoundBridge while using Izotope Ozone EQ to achieve the desired effect.
+So let's get started.

-I will begin with choosing two different recordings (in this case, acoustic drums that are similar in terms of rhythm).
+I will begin by choosing two different recordings (in this case, acoustic drums that are similar in rhythm).
 One will be my reference and the other one a target.

 Drums - Reference & Target